Leveraging Education To Make Disciples

 When each of the primary schools was started, many children from the village were given the opportunity to go to school for the first time.
 Each year as the students have progressed, a grade has been added.
-Now students are finishing each of our primary schools and going on to our Katyazo secondary school, giving every student the opportunity to go as far as their faith and ambition will allow.
+Now students are finishing at primary school and going on to Katyazo secondary school, giving every student the opportunity to go as far as their faith and ambition will allow.

 Katyazo Secondary School

 In April of 2010, the Lord provided land for PCM.
 Located 10 miles outside of Mbarara town, Katyazo has been an amazing answer to prayer.
 As the students of the primary schools were starting to be promoted to higher grades, there was no PCM secondary school for them to receive higher education.
 God’s provision and timing are perfect and in February of 2012, the PCM Katyazo Secondary School opened for classes.

 This 100 acres of beautiful, rolling hills is now home to over 300 PCM secondary students who are excelling in their academic achievements and trusting God to provide for their every need.
 Katyazo Secondary School is home to the next generation of leaders who are studying hard in hopes of becoming doctors, lawyers, pastors, journalists and more.
 They are world-changers in-the-making.
 God will continue to do mighty things in them and through them.